Chris Pronger: Personal life

 Pronger married his wife Lauren in 1999, and together the couple have three children.
 He lived in Irvine, California, while playing for the Anaheim Ducks.
-Pronger now resides in Chesterfield, Missouri where he runs a luxury travel agency alongside his wife.
+Since 2021, he resides in the suburbs of St. Louis, where he runs a luxury travel agency alongside his wife.

 Pronger appeared on the cover of NHL 2000 and NHL Hitz 2003.

 His older brother is former NHL player Sean Pronger.